Chart Color Schemes

 Cultural Diversity

-Bellevue Heights, surveyed in June 2021, had a higher linguistic diversity than most local areas, with 15.8% of residents speaking languages other than English at home.
-In terms of birthplace, 27.2% were born overseas.
-Christianity was the predominant religion, comprising 43.1%.
+Bellevue Heights had a higher cultural diversity than most local areas, with 15.8% of its residents speaking languages other than English at home and 27.2% born overseas.
+Christianity was the predominant religion in Bellevue Heights, comprising 43.1% of the population.
+However, Judaism showed significant overrepresentation, making up 0.2% compared to 0.1% across Greater Adelaide.

 Frequently Asked Questions - Diversity